Jamzieeeee/OandX/README.md

 - The user is able to choose how hard the computer is to play against
 - These levels are:
   - Easy: Chooses moves at random
-  - Medium: Completes lines of 2
+  - Medium: Completes or blocks lines of 2
-  - Hard: Prioritises centre then
+  - Hard: Prioritises centre then corners
 - Each level adds more complexity to its decisions on top of the previous

 ![Difficulty Options](documentation/Difficulty.png)